-When planning for adequate supply of water, well capacity and permits for any additional wells need to be considered.
+When planning for an adequate water supply, well capacity and permits for any additional wells need to be considered.
 Well capacity should be calculated for the maximum volume needed, whether for cold protection or for irrigation.
 In the dry season, calculations need to include the estimated volume of water lost to total daily evapotranspiration of the crop per acre.
 For cold protection, calculations need to include the maximum volume needed to ensure the crop remains above freezing temperature.
-See chapter 15, Irrigation Management of Citrus Trees, and chapter 21, Citrus Cold Protection, for how to calculate these values.
+See chapter 14, Irrigation Management of Citrus Trees, and chapter 20, Citrus Cold Protection, for how to calculate these values.
 It is important to conduct these calculations before designing the irrigation system to avoid a situation where the system is not capable of delivering the amount of water needed to keep trees alive and productive.

 Sourcing High-Quality Trees

 High-quality nursery trees are essential for maximum productivity.
 Citrus growers should purchase only from certified nurseries to obtain healthy, uniform, and true-to-type trees.
-Healthy trees should have retained the majority of their foliage and have a well-developed root system.
+Healthy trees should have good foliage and a well-developed root system.
 Roots should not be pot-bound.
 Trees should be of good vigor with a mature woody stem (larger than ⅜" in diameter) to ensure survival and rapid growth after planting.
-Trees with mature flush are preferred over trees with tender new flush, because the new flush may compete with roots for available resources after growth.
+Trees with mature flush are preferred over trees with tender new flush because the new flush may compete with roots for available resources.
 A good sign of tree health is how long the leaves have remained on the tree; the lower in the canopy the leaves have held, the more likely the plant has not had a debilitating stress while in the nursery.

 Tissue culture and cutting-propagated rootstocks lack the typical taproot system of seed-propagated rootstocks.
 Instead, they have an adventitious-type root system with multiple smaller-diameter roots arising from the base of the stem.
 There have been concerns that the different root systems of non-seed-propagated rootstocks could render the grafted tree inferior in growth and survival.
-However, ongoing field trials at different commercial production sites have thus far observed no difference in growth among trees on rootstocks propagated by seed, cutting, or tissue culture.
+However, field trials at different commercial production sites have found no major differences in growth among trees on rootstocks propagated by seed, cutting, or tissue culture.
 Furthermore, excavation studies demonstrated that any initial differences in root architecture disappear during the early years of field growth.
-The taproot of seed-propagated rootstocks ceases to grow after field planting and is replaced by lateral roots, which anchor the tree in the ground.
-Most of the root system was limited to the upper 2 feet of the soil regardless of the propagation method.
+This is because the taproot of seed-propagated rootstocks ceases to grow after field planting and is replaced by lateral roots, which anchor the tree in the ground.
+Most of the root system in Florida citrus is limited to the upper 2 feet of the soil regardless of the propagation method.
 For more information on rootstock propagation, see chapter 6 of the Citrus Nursery Production Guide (https://edis.ifas.ufl.edu/hs1329).